awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-setup.md

 1. For **Processing method**, choose one of the following options to specify how you want Amazon Pinpoint to process the recommendations that it retrieves:
    + **Use the value returned by the model** – With this option, messages display the exact text of the recommendations that are provided by the Amazon Personalize campaign\.
 In addition, all the recommendations for each endpoint or user are temporarily stored in one standard recommended attribute for each endpoint or user\.
-   + **Use a Lambda function** – With this option, messages can display enhanced recommendations, instead of or in addition to the text of the recommendations that are provided by the Amazon Personalize campaign\.
+   + **Use a Lambda function** – With this option, messages can display enhanced recommendations instead of or in addition to the text of the recommendations that are provided by the Amazon Personalize campaign\.
 If you choose this option, Amazon Pinpoint sends recommendations to an AWS Lambda function for additional processing, before it sends a message that includes the recommendations\.
 In addition, you can temporarily store recommendations in as many as 10 custom recommended attributes for each endpoint or user\.

      If you choose this option, also use the **Lambda function** list to choose the function that you want to use\.
 This list displays all the Lambda functions that you're allowed to access with your AWS account in the current AWS Region\.
 If the list doesn't include the function that you want, ask your administrator to give you access to the function\.
 If the function doesn't exist yet, choose **Create new Lambda function**, and work with your development team to create the function\.
 For more information, see [Customizing Recommendations with AWS Lambda](https://docs.aws.amazon.com/pinpoint/latest/developerguide/ml-models-rm-lambda.html) in the *Amazon Pinpoint Developer Guide*\.